learn-the-web/topics/analytics-monitoring/index.md

 ## Stats for websites

+**Be careful with tracking, the more you track about yours the more you may alienate them.
+Also remember that many people install extensions to disable tracking.**

 Knowing statistics about your website can help you make informed design and content decisions.
 You can see what content is important, how people move around your website, and where they come from.

 Some stats you can track: